top of page

 These were also years of physical decline.
 Yet through the 1970s his mind stayed quick and incisive, and into the early 1980s he produced, in private, some of his best work, much of it still unseen by his core readership.
 His opinions surface mainly in letters, though a reader who looks closely at the fiction will find traces there too.
 They were not always the familiar kind of antisemitism.
 He admired Jewish intellectual achievement, and he argued that the Holocaust was irrational because Europe would not deliberately destroy so much of its own intellectual capital.

-In published commentary on Lafferty, I have not encountered any discussion of this aspect of his thought.
+In published commentary on Lafferty, I have not found any discussion of this aspect of his thought.
 The omission is evident among editors, critics, science fiction writers, and other influential voices, whether writing in big media or in smaller press venues.
 Commentators may focus on other aspects of Lafferty's work, be unfamiliar with the archival record, or avoid the subject for reasons not stated in their work.
 Whatever the cause, the result is an incomplete public portrayal that leaves this dimension of Lafferty’s intellectual life largely unexplored in a decade when Holocaust denial has grown, especially among younger Americans.

 An example in Lafferty’s work is The Three Armageddons of Enniscorthy Sweeny, his deepest fictional exploration of 20th-century history and a novel explicitly concerned with the violence and terror of that era.
 Its central theme is consensus reality.
 It tells the story of a man who can alter history through his artistic gifts.
 Without awareness of Lafferty’s own Holocaust denial, a reader is far less likely to notice—and far less able to grasp—the significance of the Jewish Holocaust’s absence from such a work.
 The alternative, recognizing the strange absence of the Holocaust in the work but not knowing about Lafferty’s Holocaust skepticism and Holocaust denial, can be just as intellectually damaging.